maverick-boiler-robotics-team-4272/2024Bot/README.md

 without: makes a new BEAN with the difference of the current bean and the passed in bean

 stalk: Makes a new BEAN with the same amount in the opposite direction
+deepfried: Makes a new BEAN with one fifth of the current beans
 refried: Makes a new BEAN with half the current beans
 dip: Makes a new BEAN with double the current beans
 can: Makes a new BEAN with triple the current beans